 24. When standing on the glass of the Glass Floor, some people experience acrophobia.
 This is an extreme form of fear of heights that causes severe panic attacks.
 You better don’t get on the glass if you have a fear of heights!

 25. If you’re into getting some exercise and do good at the same time, then the climb on the stairs might be something for you.
 It’s organized twice a year by the World Wildlife Fund of Canada and raises money for their cause.
 The target?
 Climb all 1776 stairs to reach the top!

-26. A time capsule which contains a local newspaper of the opening day, letters from schoolchildren, a letter from then-Canadian Prime Minister Pierre Trudeau, Canadian coins and more, has been integrated into the walls of the CN Tower.
+26. A time capsule that contains a local newspaper of the opening day, letters from schoolchildren, a letter from then-Canadian Prime Minister Pierre Trudeau, Canadian coins and more, has been integrated into the walls of the CN Tower.
 Interesting note: The time capsule will be opened in 2076.

-27. In tropical countries, the danger is falling coconuts from the coconut trees.
+27. In tropical countries, the danger is falling coconuts from coconut trees.
 In cold countries, the danger is falling ice from a massive structure as the CN Tower.
-Storms in the winter can cause ice to form on the structure which falls down like rocks in the morning sun.
+Storms in the winter can cause ice to form on the structure which falls like rocks in the morning sun.
 On April 16, 2018, the roof of the nearby Rogers Centre was damaged because of this phenomenon.

 28. The CN Tower is the biggest lightning rod in all of Toronto.
 According to Geoffrey Coulson, an Environment Canada meteorologist, the CN Tower is struck by lighting about 75-80 times a year.